The University Medical Centre is a fully equipped and accredited service supporting the UWA community with high-quality safe and confidential care.

 - cheaper medicines at a pharmacy under the Pharmaceutical Benefits Scheme

 As part of your visa conditions, you are required to have overseas student health cover (OSHC).

-The University's preferred provider, Allianz, has an app you can download which includes a translator service and a 24-hour helpline.
+The University's preferred provider, Medibank Private, has an app you can download which includes an interpreter service and a 24-hour helpline.

 Some countries have policies around your medical care under what's called a reciprocal healthcare agreement.

 This entitles you to an interim Medicare card while you're a student in Australia.

 The Medical Centre has a schedule of fees.